 This is somewhat variable as well.
 On the average we have between 5 and 10 applications for spring admissions and between 8 and 15 for fall admissions.

-Over the past seven academic years, the average GRE scores are as follows:
+Over the past seven academic years, the approximate GRE scores are as follows:

 3410 Taft Blvd.

 There are a couple of ways to do this.
 First, you can schedule an official campus tour through MSU Admissions.
 This is a good way to get a general feel for the campus.
-Second, you can contact, Dara Ashlock, the Graduate Recruiter.
+Second, you can contact, the Graduate Office.
 The campus tour through the admissions office is generally geared towards undergraduate students.
-Dara will likely be able to arrange a tour that will provide you more information about graduate studies at Midwestern.
+The Graduate Office will likely be able to arrange a tour that will provide you more information about graduate studies at Midwestern.
 Third, you can always come to campus for an informal, self-guided look around.
-However you decide to visit, be sure to contact Dr. Carlston, the Psychology Graduate coordinator, ahead of time informing him of your visit so that he can be sure to meet with you and arrange for you to meet briefly with faculty and current graduate students.
+How ever you decide to visit, be sure to contact the Dr. Carlston, the Psychology Graduate Coordinator, ahead of time informing him of your visit so that he can be sure to meet with you and arrange for you to meet briefly with faculty and current graduate students.